atulbhats/stellarium-kannada-starlore/README.md

 Due to the Kannada typeface, Adjust Constellation and GUI font sizes.

 ### Contact
-For queries and more infomation: paac@ppc.ac.in
+For queries and more infomation: paac@ppc.edu.in

+#### Error(s) & Suggestions
+You can also send us papers and books that mention star names that have been missed, to the above email.
+We'd love to add it.

 #### Download Stellarium
 https://stellarium.org